hobarthackerspace/hobarthackerspace.github.io/README.md

 # Hobart Hackerspace static website
 ## hobarthackerspace.github.io
-A GitHub Docs space for the Hackerspace
+A [GitHub Pages](https://docs.github.com/en/pages) space for the Hackerspace.

-This repository serves as the source for the HHS public web site: <https://hobarthackerspace.org.au/>
+This repository serves as the source for the HHS public web site: <https://hobarthackerspace.org.au/>.

+The repository exists under a [Github Free for Organizations](https://docs.github.com/en/get-started/learning-about-github/githubs-products#github-free-for-organizations) account.
+Essentially that means that we get it for free, subject to all content being publicly available.
+The account login ID is 'hobarthackerspace' with a registered email address of 'github@hobarthackerspace.org.au'.
+For the password, see our [Bitwarden](https://vault.bitwarden.com/) repository.

 ## Site maintenance